lynnpye/sl_triggers/extern/libraries/sexlab/sl_triggers_function_library_sexlab.md

 **Description**

-Returns a list of Actors (Form[]) that are available for a SexLab scene based on the parameters provided.
+Returns: Form[]: a list of Actors that are available for a SexLab scene based on the parameters provided.
 Note: Actors you specify in 'requiredActors' are not guaranteed to be valid SexLab actors.
 If no matches can be found or if totalRequired is less than requiredActors.Length, requiredActors is returned, even if it is none or an empty list.

 **Parameters**

-    Form[] requiredActors: list of Actors you require to be in the scene, limited to 5; size applies to totalRequired; specify none or an empty list if you have no required actors
+    Form[]: requiredActors: list of Actors you require to be in the scene, limited to 5; size applies to totalRequired; specify none or an empty list if you have no required actors
-    int totalRequired: the total number of actors desired for the scene (including any in the 'actors' list); should be at least as large as requiredActors.Length and should not be greater than 5
+    int: totalRequired: the total number of actors desired for the scene (including any in the 'actors' list); should be at least as large as requiredActors.Length and should not be greater than 5
-    int malesRequired: (optional: default: -1) minimum number of males desired for the scene, out of totalRequired; specify -1 to ignore the requirement
+    int: malesRequired: (optional: default: -1) minimum number of males desired for the scene, out of totalRequired; specify -1 to ignore the requirement
-    int femalesRequired: (optional: default: -1) minimum number of females desired for the scene, out of totalRequired; specify -1 to ignore the requirement
+    int: femalesRequired: (optional: default: -1) minimum number of females desired for the scene, out of totalRequired; specify -1 to ignore the requirement
-    float radius: (optional: default: 10000.0) distance in Skyrim distance units to search for actors
+    float: radius: (optional: default: 10000.0) distance in Skyrim distance units to search for actors

 **Example**